scalatra/scalatra-website/guides/async/akka.md

   implicit val timeout = Timeout(10)

   get("/async") {
-    myActor ?
-"Do stuff and give me an answer"
+    new AsyncResult { def is = myActor ?
+"Do stuff and give me an answer" }
   }

   get("/fire-forget") {